handeyeco/fun-with-midi/README.md

 byte RED_LED_PIN = 7;
 ```

-Then we declare some state so we can keep track of what everything is doing as the sketch runs:
+Then we declare some variables so we can keep track of what everything is doing as the sketch runs:

 ``` C++
 // declare read state